Before we set out to travel the world, my son and I went through magazines. We cut out pictures and we made a ‘Dream Board’.

 We ate up there too Until the odd mosquito decided to annoy us, so we headed in.

 So as it became dark around 10:00 p.m., we looked out to see the lights go on the bridge.

-We lay around in the cosy houseboat, again watching out the portholes as boats glided by, and realised that this was my dream come true.
+We lay around in the cozy houseboat, again watching out the portholes as boats glided by, and realized that this was my dream come true.

 I was “Living the Life I imagined!”